zilishen/documentation/content/nms/adm/about/rbac-overview.md

 **Within the customer’s Dev environment, they want a role where a user can edit Apps and Web Components, but only read Gateways.
 Can they do this?**

-Yes, since combination only occurs between the same features, so the customer can assign READ and UPDATE to APP-MANAGEMENT and WEB-COMPONENT-MANAGEMENT and only READ access to GATEWAY-MANAGEMENT without any subsequent combination.
+Yes, since combination only occurs between the same features, the customer can assign READ and UPDATE to APP-MANAGEMENT and WEB-COMPONENT-MANAGEMENT and only READ access to GATEWAY-MANAGEMENT without any subsequent combination.

 ## FAQ